 From April to October, the ground floor of the castle is open to the public on Sundays and public holidays.
 Half-hour guided tours of the castle offer an insight into the history of the complex of buildings and its current use.

-Admission tickets and audio guides that relate the history of the castle complex buildings are available from the Stiftung Schloss Neuhardenberg shop, which also stocks a selection of literature about the castle and the village, as well as publications by the Stiftung Schloss Neuhardenberg foundation.
+Admission tickets are available from the Stiftung Schloss Neuhardenberg shop, which also stocks a selection of literature about the castle and the village, as well as publications by the Schloss Neuhardenberg Foundation.